Nineteenth century stone barn conversion

 At the other end of the property on the ground floor is the master bedroom, which sits within the original footprint of the room.
 Little structural quirks hint at the barn’s original features – the joists in the ceiling have been left exposed, as has some of the thick stone wall (a theme that runs throughout the property), plus a little chamfer that’s been turned into a sitting nook by the bedroom window, working with the unusual shape of the existing building.

-The barn is currently a holiday home as Linda and Peter’s children are still in school, but Linda’s determined to move into the property full time once they’ve flown the nest.
-She’s currently planning to extend the house by adding an en-suite bathroom, which should happen next year.
-‘When you’ve walked up a nearby mountain, all you want to do when you come back is soak in a nice hot bath, so we thought a bath with a view and a little wood burner would be a nice idea.’
+The nineteenth century stone barn conversion is currently a holiday home as Linda and Peter’s children are still in school, but Linda’s determined to move into the property full time once they’ve flown the nest.